pattonsgirl/CEG2410/Assignments/Reports/Self-Hosted.md

 7. Create a backup policy appropriate to the system / software
     - Things to consider:
         - is there a file or set of files that could be backed up to an S3 bucket?
-        - is the software so engrained that a backup needs to be an AMI image? (see Promox)
+        - is the software so engrained that a backup needs to be an AMI image? (such as Promox)

+## Documenting your Implementation
 Documentation:
  - Install instruction
  - AWS VPC